atao60/javaee7-websocket-chat/README.md

 Notes:
 * The port can be changed from the pom file.
 * With *Maven 3.3* or below, for the profiles using *Wildfly* server, the profile `wildfly` must be added to the build command.

+## Todo

+With the simple websocket application, *Wildfly-Swarm* can run it with a *Undertow* server, i.e. without the *Wildfly* server itself: the fatjar is half the size of the *Glassfish* fatjar.
+So:
+* create an application which requires the *Wildfly* server itself, and check then the fatjar size;
+* find out if there is a means to slim down the *Glassfish* fatjar.

 ## Credits